gfr10598/striking/README.md

 # striking

+## LATEST
+"single bell templates" now has cells that take an initial template, use it to extract most of the bell strikes, then overlay those bell strikes to make another template, then repeat.
+This seems to converge to excellent template derived from the recording (but seeded with a single bell strike template).
+The template discriminates clearly between hand and back stroke - picking out one, but not the other.

+A key element is looking at the sharpness of the peak produced by the correlation of the template with the ringing.
+I have been using a measurement of the peak minus the average of the values at 4 samples on either side of the peak.
+A threshold of .02 seems to work quite well, but this should probably be fit to the data, by detecting the threshold range in which the peaks are appropriately spaced apart.

 ## NMF TODO
 1. Approach to expressing signals as probabilities of bell strike times.
 1. Algorithm to optimize number of noise channels in nmf.